GoldenBoyBTC/AoA_Change/README.md

 # AoA_Change
-Python script used to change the angle of attack of an airfoil using its x, y coordinates.
+Python script used to change the angle of attack of a 2D airfoil using its x, y coordinates.